maximo/polymorphic-ubuntu-base/README.md

-Polymorphic Alpine Base
+Polymorphic Ubuntu Base
 ========================

 # Get Started

 In all your Dockerfiles, replace
 ```
-FROM alpine
+FROM ubuntu
 ```

 with
 ```
-FROM polyverse/polymorphic-alpine-base
+FROM polyverse/polymorphic-ubuntu-base
 ```

-This Dockerfile generates a Polymorphic Alpine based on Polyverse's Polymorphic Linux repositories.
+This Dockerfile generates a Polymorphic Ubuntu based on Polyverse's Polymorphic Linux repositories.

-This Dockerfile may be used as-is, or the generated image may be used as a drop-in replacement for alpine:latest, that rescrambles the base every time you rebuild your inherited container (using the ONBUILD directive.)
+This Dockerfile may be used as-is, or the generated image may be used as a drop-in replacement for ubuntu:latest, that rescrambles the base every time you rebuild your inherited container (using the ONBUILD directive.)

 # Increasing Dynamic Polymorphism